DigiNotar: Issuance of fraudulent certificates

 DigiNotar also controlled an intermediate certificate which was used for issuing certificates as part of the Dutch government’s public key infrastructure "PKIoverheid" program, chaining up to the official Dutch government certification authority (Staat der Nederlanden).
 Once this intermediate certificate was revoked or marked as untrusted by browsers, the chain of trust for their certificates was broken, and it was difficult to access services such as the identity management platform DigiD and the Tax and Customs Administration.
 GOVCERT.NL, the Dutch computer emergency response team, initially did not believe the PKIoverheid certificates had been compromised, although security specialists were uncertain.
 Because these certificates were initially thought not to be compromised by the security breach, they were, at the request of the Dutch authorities, kept exempt from the removal of trust – although one of the two, the active "Staat der Nederlanden - G2" root certificate, was overlooked by the Mozilla engineers and accidentally distrusted in the Firefox build.
 However, this assessment was rescinded after an audit by the Dutch government, and the DigiNotar-controlled intermediates in the "Staat der Nederlanden" hierarchy were also blacklisted by Mozilla in the next security update, and also by other browser manufacturers.
-The Dutch government announced on September 3, 2011, that they will switch to a different firm as certificate authority.
+The Dutch government announced on 3 September 2011 that they would switch to a different firm as certificate authority.

 Steps taken by the Dutch government

 After the initial claim that the certificates under the DigiNotar-controlled intermediate certificate in the PKIoverheid hierarchy weren't affected, further investigation by an external party, the Fox-IT consultancy, showed evidence of hacker activity on those machines as well.
-Consequently, the Dutch government decided on September 3, 2011, to withdraw their earlier statement that nothing was wrong.
+Consequently, the Dutch government decided on 3 September 2011 to withdraw their earlier statement that nothing was wrong.
 (The Fox-IT investigators dubbed the incident "Operation Black Tulip".)
 The Fox-IT report identified 300,000 Iranian Gmail accounts as the main victims of the hack.

 DigiNotar was only one of the available CAs in PKIoverheid, so not all certificates used by the Dutch government under their root were affected.
 When the Dutch government decided that they had lost their trust in DigiNotar, they took back control over the company's intermediate certificate in order to manage an orderly transition, and they replaced the untrusted certificates with new ones from one of the other providers.
 The much-used DigiD platform now uses a certificate issued by Getronics PinkRoccade Nederland B.V.
 According to the Dutch government, DigiNotar gave them its full co-operation with these procedures.

 After the removal of trust in DigiNotar, there are now four Certification Service Providers (CSP) that can issue certificates under the PKIoverheid hierarchy: